 Many of the security features that SEGs offer are actually the same as those included with cloud office suites like G Suite and Office 365—including anti-spam, DLP, archive, and encryption.
 This raises a double problem because the cloud office suites themselves fail to offer effective targeted phishing protection!
 They are actually no better at stopping phishing attacks than their redundant SEG solutions.
 Two misses equal a phish in the inbox.

 Get Ahead of Phishing Attacks

 Area 1 Security’s Horizon service is fast and easy to deploy, and it adds that vital layer of protection against targeted phishing attacks, closing the security gap that the cloud office suites—and SEGs—miss.
-It offers a unique Pay-Per-Phish performance-based pricing model—the industry’s first—that requires no upfront payment and charges a mere $10 per phish detection.
+This cloud-based service adds a layer of security that deploys in minutes at no upfront cost.
+You pay only when we catch malicious phish.
 We continually update our threat detection models and threat indicators as we discover new, previously unseen phishing campaigns and infrastructure.
 With Pay-Per-Phish, our incentives are aligned with our customers to maximize detection effectiveness.
 If your organization is struggling to protect inboxes from phishing email, contact Area 1 Security.